Social distance, quarantine and isolation

 For "other close contacts" who shall be followed up for 10 days, the following apply:

-- You can go to school or work.
+- You must wait until the first test is negative before you can go to school or work.

 - Check daily for symptoms of respiratory tract infections or if you feel unwell